koompi/koompi.org/content/basic/github/git_command.en.md

 ---
 ## Checkout an existing branch
 When you want to create new branch, you might want to check out if the branch has already made on the same repository.
-So that you can create other branch instead.
+So that you can create other branches instead.
 ```
 git checkout -b [branchName]
 ```